s-blu/writerey/documentation/docs/en/documents.md

 ## Add label values to paragraphs

-After you have created a label and its value, you can assign them.
+You'll need a existing label with label values in order to assign them.
+Please be aware that labels are only valid in project scope, that means every project has its own labels.

-1. Go back to your document
+1. Open up your document
 1. Switch to review mode
-1. Click on a paragraph
+1. Activate a paragraph

 On the left side, you'll now have your created labels displayed.
 Choose the values you want to assign to this paragraph.
 When you now switch back to Write mode and your cursor is inside this paragraph, your labels will show up and - if available - you'll see your label info on the right side.